 This year, we had a wonderful photographer join us again and the teens were thrilled…

 Your turn!
 Do you have a special tradition in your family?
-I’d love to hear what you do, and how you do it!
-Please share in the comments below and have a lovely weekend! 🌞 Amelia
+I’d love to hear what you do, and how, you do it!
+Please share in the comments below! 🌞 Amelia